bLeYeNk/X1Coin/build_msvc/README.md

 Qt
 ---------------------
-To build Bitcoins Core with the GUI, a static build of Qt is required.
+To build X1coin with the GUI, a static build of Qt is required.

 1. Download a single ZIP archive of Qt source code from https://download.qt.io/official_releases/qt/ (e.g., [`qt-everywhere-opensource-src-5.15.5.zip`](https://download.qt.io/official_releases/qt/5.15/5.15.5/single/qt-everywhere-opensource-src-5.15.5.zip)), and expand it into a dedicated folder.
 The following instructions assume that this folder is `C:\dev\qt-source`.